emaphp/backbone.prism/README.md

 ```

 <br>
 That's it for now.
-In order to progress further we need to introduce the main component of `Prism`: the *view*.
+In order to progress further we need to introduce the main component of Backbone.Prism: the *view*.

 <br>
 ###Views

 <br>
-Mutability is a b\*tch, so instead of messing around with models and collections we will create the concept of *view*.
+Mutability is a b\*tch, so instead of messing around with models and collections we'll introduce the concept of *view*.
 These views don't have anything to do with the `Backbone.View` class you love so much.
 Think at them more like the views you find in relational databases like MySQL or PostgreSQL.
-Views in RDBMS are an extremely useful feature because they allow to generate a subset of entities according to a given criteria. `Backbone.Prism` allows a similar approach and provides features like ordering and filtering in a very unexpensive way.
+Views in RDBMS are an extremely useful feature because they allow to generate a subset of entities according to a given criteria.
+Backbone.Prism allows a similar approach and provides features like ordering and filtering in a very unexpensive way.
 Things that are important to understand about views:

  * Views are created from instances of `Prism.Store` and `Prism.State`.
- * They have nothing to do with `Backbone.Views` (we will use React for rendering HTML).
+ * They don't have anything to do with `Backbone.Views` (we will use React for rendering HTML).
  * Views keep a collection of values/attributes that are immutable.
  * Views listen for changes in their parent store/state.
 When a change event is triggered they generate a new list of values/attributes.